 - A patient may be interested in holistic or all natural medicine and want to avoid traditional surgery or foreign parts in their bodies

 If you have hip pain due to degenerative arthritis, there are alternatives to hip replacement surgery that extend beyond physical therapy, pain relievers, and surgery: stem cell therapy.
+Indeed, as research continues to provide evidence for the restorative impact of stem cells, regenerative medicine has been thrown into the forefront of viable options for treating chronic hip pain.
 Read on for more information on a proven, state of the art, minimally invasive alternative to hip replacement surgery.

 Nonsurgical Treatment Options